smd89xx/project-daisy-pc/docs/errors.md

 0x3 - Missing Assets Error
 --------------------------

-Encountered when `res/imgs/icon2.png` is not found.
-This may be extended to all of the other used assets, however I am too lazy to implement that many checks right now.
+Encountered when any game resource is missing.

 Because all of the assets are gone, the GUI BSoD will not output _anything_.
-Therefore, the game will use `std::cout` instead, so try running the game through the terminal if it decides not to open.
+Therefore, the game will use `std::cout` instead, so try running the game through the terminal if it decides not to open, or randomly closes.

 0x4 - Invalid Scale Factor
 --------------------------